-In a great article recently published on the Online Video Insider by Eric Franchi, some great statistics and insight were shared which are particularly timely given Chrysler’s and General Motors’ recent bankruptcy announcements.
+In an article recently published on the Online Video Insider there were some great statistics and insights shared which are particularly timely given Chrysler’s and General Motors’ recent bankruptcy announcements.
 Perhaps as they pick which road to take the companies future on they should reassess their level of participation in social media and particularly online video.

 Here were a few of the highlights from that post for the automakers to keep in mind and my thoughts on these suggestions: